Introduction

 Example: You use data types like SmilesValue of the KNIME Base Chemistry Types & Nodes extension in your extension.
 You have that extension already installed and want to make sure that everybody who uses your extension will also have this extension installed.
 Then you can go to Help > About KNIME Analytics Platform > Installation Details and check the id of KNIME Base Chemistry Types & Nodes, which is org.knime.features.chem.types.feature.group.
 Take the id without .feature.group and you have the string of the feature dependency: org.knime.features.chem.types

-Note that the env_yml_path field, which specified the path to the YAML configuration of the conda environment required by your extension, is needed when bundling your extension.
+Note that the pixi_toml_path field, which specifies the path to the pixi.toml file configuration of the environment required by your extension, is needed when bundling your extension.
 During development, KNIME Analytics Platform uses the environment specified in the config.yml file.

 The path containing the knime.yml will then be put on the Pythonpath, and the extension module specified in the YAML will be imported by KNIME Analytics Platform using import <extension_module>.
 This Python module should contain the definitions of KNIME nodes.
 Each class decorated with @knext.node within this file will become available in KNIME Analytics Platform as a dedicated node.